MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ---
 author: anhaman
-description: Everything you need to know about signing up for Dynamics 365 Guides Preview, configuring the solution, and installing the apps. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
+description: Everything you need to know about signing up for Dynamics 365 Guides (Preview), configuring the solution, and installing the apps. ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
-title: Sign up for Dynamics 365 Guides Preview ms.reviewer: v-brycho
+title: Sign up for Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
 ---

-# Sign up for Dynamics 365 Guides Preview
+# Sign up for Dynamics 365 Guides (Preview)

-We're thrilled to introduce Microsoft Dynamics 365 Guides Preview!
+We're thrilled to introduce Microsoft Dynamics 365 Guides (Preview)!
 [Learn about Guides capabilities](index.md).

 To get started with Guides, you need to: